The Company Store® Bedding Products

 What is The Company Store "Lifetime" guarantee?

-All products manufactured in our La Crosse, WI factory are covered by our Lifetime Guarantee.
+All products manufactured in the La Crosse, WI factory are covered by our Lifetime Guarantee.
 These products may be returned at any time (certain exclusions apply).
 We will gladly offer you an exchange, refund or merchandise credit (excluding delivery and service charges).
 Look for this symbol throughout the catalog and website which indicates the product carries a Lifetime Guarantee.